iskander-rassulov/SPRING-database-wizard/README.md

 # Database Wizard

 Database Wizard is a tool for managing database tables through an intuitive web interface.
-It allows you to view, add, delete, and export table data.
+It allows you to view, add, delete and export table data.

 ## Key Features